Building a SaaS Design System

 Templates & Pages

-As a data heavy product a mobile translation is often a challenge.
-Using user interviews to focus on what information is needed the most would be the ideal path.
+As a data-heavy product, mobile translation is a challenge.
+User interviews would focus on what information is needed most.
 A grid system was used in development to pre-empt this optimisation phase.

-As the teams grow, potential inconsistencies with UI design and the implementation of components also grows.
-Closing the gap between the team is now vital for continued growth and keeping abreast of efficiencies.
+As teams grow, potential inconsistencies between UI design and implementation grow too.
+Closing the gap between design and development is vital for continued growth and efficiency.

 Takeaways

-πŸ₯‘ A design system is never fully completed and will continue to evolve and optimise as the needs of the business and market trends continue to develop and pivot.
+A design system is never fully complete — it evolves and optimises as business needs and market trends develop.

-The foresight of solid foundations allow for smooth transitions of requirements will save time and effort.
-It can then be invested into growth of the team and it's skillset.
+Solid foundations allow for smooth transitions when requirements change, saving time and effort that can be invested into team growth and skill development.

-As the design team grows we allow the team members to concentrate on building better user experiences.
-This concentration of effort allows our SaaS to be continuously improved maintaining our client base.
+As the design team grows, team members can focus on building better user experiences.
+This concentration of effort allows the SaaS product to be continuously improved, maintaining the client base.

-Long-term Success: The design system has proven its value by remaining in active use for 7+ years, supporting the company's growth while maintaining the original foundations.
-The initial 2-month investment continues to pay dividends through consistent user experience and accelerated development cycles.
+Long-term Success: The design system has proven its value by remaining in active use for 7+ years, supporting company growth while maintaining original foundations.
+The initial 2-month investment continues to pay dividends through consistent UX and accelerated development cycles.

-Team Adoption: While initial adoption required education on the importance of visual details for business tools, the system ultimately enabled faster development and better user trust.
-Developers benefited from repeatable patterns, while users gained a more consistent and reliable interface.
+Team Adoption: While initial adoption required education on the importance of visual details, the system ultimately enabled faster development and better user trust.
+Developers benefited from repeatable patterns, and users gained a more consistent, reliable interface.